 The project emerged through a collaboration between the National Postal Museum and New York University’s master’s program in Costume Studies, wherein dress is interpreted as central to the creation of professional, community, and personal identities.

-Museum staff and New York University participants are currently contacting narrators and the interviews will be posted in late 2021 or early 2022.
+Museum staff and New York University participants are currently contacting narrators and the first of these interviews will be posted in early 2023.